mattdiamond/Recorderjs/README.md

 rec.start( [sourceNode] )
 ```

-**start** will initalize the worker, audio context, and an audio stream and begin capturing audio.
+**start** Initalizes the worker, audio context, and an audio stream and begin capturing audio.
+Returns a promise which resolves when recording is started.
 Will callback `onstart` when started.
 Optionally accepts a source node which can be used in place of initializing the microphone stream.
 For iOS support, `start` needs to be initiated from a user action.

 ```js
 rec.stop()